 Print Temperature Range: 220°C – 245°C

 PETG filament is best for printing products that are subject to sudden or sustained stress like protective components (cell phone cases) and mechanical parts.
-It is also safe to be in contact with food so it’s good for cups, plates, and water or food containers.
+It is also food-safe so it’s good for cups, plates, and water or food containers.

 - Not brittle nor prone to warp